yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 Like single-sided deposits, single-sided withdrawals can also distort the balance of assets in the pool.
 If the withdrawn asset's weight decreases below its target weight due to the withdrawal, the system applies a withdrawal penalty.
 This penalty reduces the amount of the asset sent to the withdrawer, making the withdrawal operation more expensive.

-Conversely, the system applies a withdrawal bonus if the withdrawn asset's weight is above its target weight.
+Conversely, the system applies a withdrawal bonus if the withdrawn asset's weight exceeds its target weight.
 This bonus increases the amount of the asset sent to the withdrawer, effectively making the withdrawal operation cheaper.

 ### Examples